-Skai News in Greece mentioned 19 nations on its evening broadcast of May 19— including countries like China and excluding Germany– which was noted by the news commentators.
+Skai News in Greece mentioned 19 countries during its evening broadcast of May 19.
+Their list included countries such as China but excluded Germany.

-Skai news is reporting an “approved list” of the following 19 nations: Cyprus, Israel, China, Japan, Australia, Norway, Denmark, Austria, Bulgaria, Serbia, Romania, Albania, North Macedonia, Bosnia, Croatia, Poland, Hungary, Slovakia, the Czech Republic.
+Skai News reported an “approved list” of the following 19 countries: Cyprus, Israel, China, Japan, Australia, Norway, Denmark, Austria, Bulgaria, Serbia, Romania, Albania, North Macedonia, Bosnia, Croatia, Poland, Hungary, Slovakia and the Czech Republic.

-The mention of China in Skai News’ report generated a lot of negative comments on social media, with dozens of people commenting about the country’s “untrustworthy” data that it was sharing with the World Health Organization and Greek health authorities inability to really know the status of such nations when their data has come under fire from numerous experts.
+The mention of China in Skai News’ report generated negative comments on social media.
+Dozens of users commented about the country’s “untrustworthy” data which it shared with the World Health Organization.
+The users also mentioned Greek health authorities’ inability to determine the status of countries such as China whose data has generated skepticism from experts.

-Another source, Capital.gr claimed in a report that a list of 20 nations has been submitted for review by Greece’s health officials handling the pandemic crisis and will review the list, based on the nation’s disease/infection and death rates.
+Another source, Capital.gr, claimed in a report that a list of 20 countries has been submitted for review by Greece’s health officials.
+The officials will review the list based on each country’s infection and death rates.

-Adding to the confusion, state-run ERT News published in its evening news on May 21, a shorter list of countries from which flights would be allowed to enter Greece in the first phase of re-opening.
-This list included Cyprus, Israel, Bulgaria, North Macedonia, Serbia, Romania, Norway, Poland, Denmark, Hungary and Albania.
+Adding to the confusion, state-run ERT News published shorter list of countries in its evening news on May 21.
+This list includes countries from which flight passengers would be allowed to enter Greece during the country’s first phase of re-opening.
+The list included Cyprus, Israel, Bulgaria, North Macedonia, Serbia, Romania, Norway, Poland, Denmark, Hungary and Albania.

-These disparate reports were picked up and republished as “factual” by various “news” portals, including many that serve diaspora communities throughout the world and published as factual, without mentioning any official sources.
+These disparate reports were picked up and republished as factual by various news portals, including many that serve diaspora communities worldwide.
+The reports did not include official sources, further adding to confusion.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?